 Results are over a 24 hour period during summer with temps ranging from 32 degrees (in the garage) during the day to 16 degrees at night.
 The battery was on a floating charge at full capacity during the entire test with the voltage at around 13.5 – 13.6 volts, you’ll notice the Watt Hour measurement a factor of this which is why i’ve included this additional detail.
 In a real world situation the voltage is going vary as the battery is used so a Watt Hour measurement (I think) should allow a more uniform way to measure power usage.

-We’ve taken it on a few camping trips now and it kept what needed to be frozen frozen and food in the fridge cold.
+We’ve since taken the fridge on a few camping trips and it kept what needed to be frozen frozen, and food in the fridge cold.
 We’re very happy with it.